molgenis/league-of-robots/roles/online_docs/templates/mkdocs/docs/request-an-account.md

 ## Instructions

-**Copy the template mail below and fill in all the fields** (the yes/no field should be answered with either yes OR no).
+**Copy the e-mail template below and fill in all the fields.** (The yes/no field should be answered with either yes OR no.)
 If everything is filled in, please send it back to the [HPC helpdesk](../contact/) and request access of the group owners (preferably in the same email by cc'ing (all) the group owner(s).

 **NOTE**